W. E. Johns: Writing

 Johns also wrote eight other books of juvenile fiction, twelve books of fiction for adults, and eight factual books, including several books on aviation, books on pirates and treasure hunting, and a book on gardening, The Passing Show.

 Unusually among children's writers of the time, from 1935 Johns employed a working-class character as an equal member of the Biggles team – "Ginger" Habblethwaite, later Hebblethwaite, the son of a Northumberland miner.
 However, readers never learn his real given name, and he proclaims himself a Yorkshireman once or twice.

-Personal life
+Residences

-According to the unofficial blue plaque on the building, he lived in "Thatched Cottage", Lingfield, Surrey from 1927 to 1937.
+According to the unofficial blue plaque on the building, he lived in "Thatched Cottage", Lingfield, Surrey, from 1927 to 1937.
 From 1953 until his death in 1968, Johns lived at Park House, Hampton Court Road, near Hampton Court in Middlesex.

 Death

 W. E. Johns died on 21 June 1968, aged 75.
 Shortly before he died he was writing the final Biggles story, entitled Biggles does some Homework, which shows Biggles at last preparing to retire, and meeting his replacement.
 The twelve chapters written were issued privately in 1997.

 Johns' body was cremated at Kingston-upon-Thames Crematorium, Bonner Hill Road.